null-shot/typescript-agent-tookit/examples/browser-mcp/README.md

   }
 }

 // 4.
-Test with a real website (uses more quota)
+Test with a real website
 {
   "name": "extract_text",
   "arguments": {